bcgsc/Stash/README.md

 ### Windows of Frames

 A schematic of how windows of frames are designed is provided below.
+Each window consists of a set of frames that have a distance of stride with each other.

 <img src="figures/windows.jpeg" width="800" height="270">